inventaire/inventaire-wiki/Home.md

 * [[Wiki how-to]]

 ## Contribute to this wiki
 It's a work in progress and you're welcome to contribute to it!
-If you have any question, just start a discussion in [[Communication channels|your favorte discussion channel]]!
+If you have any question, just start a discussion in [[Communication channels|your favorite discussion channel]]!

 <!-- LANG:ES, title="Inicio" -->